The Ritual: A “Flash-Fiction” Story

 Before long the fire was raging against the night…and soon a brown bottle was being passed around.
 And, as the talking and laughing escalated, Brad flamed up a glass pipe, which the group eagerly toked as they passed it around.

-Then Roe pulled a small boom box from her pack, pushed a button, and music began playing.
+Then Roe pulled a small boombox from her pack, pushed a button, and music began playing.

-“Josh knows this, but the rest of you probably don’t: I used to be a dancer,” she said, looking around at them.
+“Josh knows this, but the rest of you probably don’t: I used to be a dancer,” she said, looking

 “Pole dancer?!”
 Dan guffawed.